OutlierVentures/Token-Curated-Registry-Simulator/README.md

 `npm start` in each of the backend and frontend folders.

 In order to use the dApp, you will need tokens to do so.
-You can do this by deploying `contracts/contracts/TestToken.sol` to whatever network you choose to use, and sending your metamask address the tokens.
+- You can do this yourself by deploying `contracts/contracts/TestToken.sol` to whatever network you choose to use, and sending your metamask address the tokens.
 Deployment automation can be found in the `contracts folder`: `npm run compile` then `npm run deploy-proxies:[network]`.
+- You can send an email to [developers@outlierventures.io](mailto:developers@outlierventures.io) and we'll send you some tokens.

 More specific instructions can be found in the readmes in each folder.